Ménière disease is a balance disorder. It causes a severe spinning sensation (vertigo), hearing issues, loss of balance, and headaches.

 Loss of balance

-The symptoms of M?ni?re disease may look like other health problems.
-Always check with your?healthcare provider?for a diagnosis.
+The symptoms of Ménière disease may look like other health problems.
+Always check with your healthcare provider for a diagnosis.

 Hearing test.
 This will help find any changes in hearing related to disease in the middle ear or other causes.